 Composting can bring the residents together.
 Monitors sometimes organise compost social events and meet-ups for members which have been very popular at some schemes.
 Most schemes are a source of joy, pride and celebration for the local community.

 How does the community composting scheme work?

-The scheme starts with two boxes; once the first box is full, we lock it and let it do its magic and start filling the second.
-When this is full, we add a third (occasionally we add a fourth box, depending on the scheme, though this is unusual).
-By the time the third bin is full, the first one is usually ready to be used and emptied.
+Usually, one bin is delivered to start with, then once the first box is full, we lock it and leave it to continue to break down, and deliver a second box.
+Several boxes can be used in rotation, usually 3, depending on the site.
+By the time the final bin is full, the first one is usually ready to be used and emptied.

 Will it smell?

 A well-managed compost bin does not have an unpleasant odour that can be detected from passers-by.
 When the lid is opened, there may be an earthy smell, particularly during the summer months, but it is rarely problematic.